gangchengzhong/exchangeratetest/README.md

 Since we just need to get the latest and historical exchange rate for the currency data (json format), so I choose Nodejs+MongoDB.

-npm install --save express
+npm install --save express<br/>
 npm install --save babel-cli babel-preset-es2015

 ### Model-View-Router (MVR) pattern

-Autoload models, routers, middlewares, configs, and more, as this module injects dependencies easily.
+- Consign - Autoload models, routers, middlewares, configs, and more, as this module injects dependencies easily.

 npm install --save consign

-Mongoose to connect to the MongoDB
+- Mongoose to connect to the MongoDB

 npm install --save mongoose

-JSON parse
+- JSON parse

 npm install --save body-parser

 ### Authenticating Users

-• Passport: This will be used as the authentication engine.
+- Passport: This will be used as the authentication engine.
-• Passport JWT: This is the JWT authentication strategy for Passport.
+- Passport JWT: This is the JWT authentication strategy for Passport.
-• JWT Simple: This is used as encoder and decoder JSON tokens.
+- JWT Simple: This is used as encoder and decoder JSON tokens.

 npm install --save passport passport-jwt jwt-simple

-Encryption of user passwords
+- Encryption of user passwords

 npm install --save bcrypt

 ### Test

-• babel-register: To run ES6 codes.
+- babel-register: To run ES6 codes.
-• mocha: To run the tests.
+- mocha: To run the tests.
-• chai: To write BDD tests.
+- chai: To write BDD tests.
-• supertest: To execute some requests in the API.
+- supertest: To execute some requests in the API.

 npm install babel-register mocha chai supertest --save-dev